vitasdk/vitasdk.github.io/index.md

 ### Linux

-Install the following (adapt the command for your system): `apt-get install make git-core cmake`
+Install the following (adapt the command for your system): `apt-get install make git-core cmake python`

 ### OSX